metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 Optional:

 - `interval` (String) The interval at which to rotate log files, defaults to 15 minutes.
+- `prune_age` (String) How long Couchbase Server keeps rotated audit logs.If set to 0 (the default) then audit logs won't be pruned.Has a maximum of 35791394 seconds.
-- `size` (String) Size allows the specification of a rotation size for the log, defaults to 20Mi.
-More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes
+- `size` (String) Size allows the specification of a rotation size for the log, defaults to 20Mi.More info:https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes